alephium/www/src/content/news/builders-uncut-sezame-wallet-b4405ed430aa/index.md

 ---
+title: Builders Uncut — Sezame Wallet
+description: TL;DR Meet Tobias from Sezame.
+seoDescription: "Tobias (a founding member of Sezame Wallet) discusses the project’s journey in the Alephium ecosystem. "
-date: 2024-09-06T13:28:58.200000Z
+date: 2024-09-06T13:28:58.200Z
-description: This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
-If you’re just discovering…
 spotlight: false
 featuredImage: image_1e2a26d3d1.png
-title: Builders Uncut — Sezame Wallet
 ---

-_This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
-If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_
+*This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
+If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!*

 Here, Tobias (a founding member of [Sezame Wallet](https://sezame.app/)) discusses the project’s journey in the Alephium ecosystem.
 He highlights the creation of a mobile wallet with integrated cloud mining, making Alephium accessible to non-technical users, and shares their plans for the future.
 Find the full (slightly edited) transcript below if you prefer reading.

 `video: https://www.youtube.com/watch?v=_tvCwzxQhdM`

-## Can you introduce yourself and tell us a bit about Sezame Wallet?
+> ## Can you introduce yourself and tell us a bit about Sezame Wallet?

 I’m Tobias, one of the founding members of Sezame Wallet.
 We recognized the potential in Alephium early on and wanted to build something that made this technology accessible.
 We started with a mobile wallet because having your assets easily accessible on your phone is essential.

 We also launched cloud mining, which allowed non-technical users to participate in mining Alephium even before any exchanges or DEXs were available.

-## How did Sezame Wallet get started on Alephium?
+> ## How did Sezame Wallet get started on Alephium?

 We got involved with Alephium during its testnet phase back in 2021.
 We were among the first to release a mobile wallet integrated with cloud mining on the platform.